-- Sec.
-59. Section 47-915, Reissue Revised Statutes of Nebraska, is amended to read: - (1) Within fifteen business days after a report is presented to the director under section 58 of this act, the director may determine whether to accept, reject, or request modification of the recommendations contained in the report.
+Sec.
+59. Section 47-915, Reissue Revised Statutes of Nebraska, is amended to read:

+47-915 (1) Within fifteen business days after a report is presented to the director under section 58 of this act, the director may 47-914, he or she shall determine whether to accept, reject, or request in writing modification of the recommendations contained in the report.
 Any response shall be in writing and may include corrections of factual errors.
-The Inspector General, with input from the Director of Legislative Oversight, may consider any request for modifications but is not obligated to accept such request.
-Such report shall become final (a) upon the decision of the director to accept or reject the recommendations in the report, (b) within fifteen business days after the director requests modifications or after the Inspector General incorporates such modifications, whichever occurs earlier, or (c) fifteen days after the report is presented to the director if no response is made.
-If the Inspector General does not accept a requested modification, the recommendation for which such modification was requested shall be considered to be rejected by the director. - (2) Within fifteen business days after the report is presented to the director, the report shall be presented to the private agency or other provider of correctional services that is the subject of the report and to persons involved in the implementation of the recommendations in the report.
-Within fifteen business days after receipt of the report, the private agency or other provider may submit a written response to the office to correct any factual errors in the report.
-The Inspector General, with input from the Director of Legislative Oversight, shall consider all materials submitted under this subsection to determine whether a corrected report shall be issued.
+The Inspector General, with input from the Director of Legislative Oversight Public Counsel, may consider any the director's request for modifications but is not obligated to accept such request.
+Such report shall become final (a) upon the decision of the director to accept or reject the recommendations in the report, (b) within fifteen business days after or, if the director requests modifications , within fifteen days after such request or after the Inspector General incorporates such modifications, whichever occurs earlier, or (c) fifteen days after the report is presented to the director if no response is made.
+If the Inspector General does not accept a requested modification, the recommendation for which such modification was requested shall be considered to be rejected by the director modification was requested shall be considered to be rejected by the director.
+(2) Within fifteen business days after the report is presented to the director, the report shall be presented to the private agency or other provider of correctional services that is the subject of the report and to persons involved in the implementation of the recommendations in the report.
+Within Involved in the implementation of the recommendations in the report.
+Within fifteen business forty-five days after receipt of the report, the private agency or other provider may submit a written response to the office to correct any factual errors in the report.
+The Inspector General, with input from the Director of Legislative Oversight Public Counsel, shall consider all materials submitted under this subsection to determine whether a corrected report shall be issued.
 If the Inspector General determines that a corrected report is necessary, the corrected report shall be issued within fifteen business days after receipt of the written response.

 (3) If the Inspector General does not issue a corrected report pursuant to subsection (2) of this section or if the corrected report does not address all issues raised in the written response, the private agency or other provider may request that its written response, or portions of the response, be appended to the report or corrected report.
 Sec.
-60. Section 47-916, Reissue Revised Statutes of Nebraska, is amended to read:
+60. Section 47-916, Reissue Revised Statutes of Nebraska, is amended

-No report or other work product of an investigation by the Inspector General shall be reviewable in any court.
-Neither the Inspector General nor any member of the Inspector General's staff shall be required to testify or produce evidence in any judicial or administrative proceeding concerning matters within such person's official cognizance except in a proceeding brought to enforce the Office of Inspector General of the Nebraska Correctional System Act.
+47-916 No report or other work product of an investigation by the Inspector General shall be reviewable in any court.
+Neither the Inspector General nor any member of the Inspector General's his or her staff shall be required to testify or produce evidence in any judicial or administrative proceeding concerning matters within such person's his or her official cognizance except in a proceeding brought to enforce the Office of Inspector General of the Nebraska Correctional System Act.